 When I saw your pretty cookies I thought Holiday Stardust.
 They are beautiful!

 Im putting thumbs up on Sweet Sacks.
 That got my vote.

 I am thinking of making homemade cakes for sale during the holidays.
 Does anyone who does this have ideas for pricing?
 I plan to make pound cakes, carrot cakes, red velvet, chocolate, and caramel.
 Maybe others.
 Does anyone have any suggestions or other good tips?
 Thanks!

 I would just like to point out that thousands of baked good are sold at Bake Sales each year that are not produced in commercial kitchens.
 My grandmother supported her family baking from home as did many others.
-If this sort of thing bothers you, then you do have a choice not to buy them.

 There is a bakery near us that sells some of the type of cakes you are interested in selling.
 Maybe this will give you some ideas of pricing: